Velizar Popov: Maldives national football team

-In January 2015, Popov became the manager of Maldives national team, announced before the kick off of POMIS Cup Final.
+In January 2015, Popov became the manager of Maldives national team.
 This was his first role managing a national team.

 In the World Cup qualifiers against Qatar, Qatar scored the only goal of the match in added time.
 In the Indian Ocean Islands Games, Maldives won their first match in this competition after 3 participations, beating Seychelles 2–1.
 On 12 August 2015, Popov resigned as the Maldives national football team coach.

 Kelantan FA

 On 12 May 2016, Kelantan FA appointed Popov as the manager of their Super League team until the end of the 2016 season.
 At the time of his appointment, Kelantan was in sixth place in the Super League standings with 12 points.
-Popov's debut as Kelantan head coach was against Selangor on 18 May in Shah Alam stadium.
-The match ended in a 0–0 draw.
+Popov's debut as Kelantan head coach was a 0–0 draw against Selangor on 18 May in Shah Alam stadium.
 On 15 July, Kelantan won an away match against Terengganu 6–1.
 Under Popov's management, Kelantan qualified for that year's Malaysia Cup quarter-finals after three wins and one draw in their first four group stage matches.

 On 27 September 2016, Kelantan FA (KAFA) chairman Tan Sri Annuar Musa announced that Popov had been offered a contract extension for the 2017 season.
-On 23 October 2016, KAFA chairman Annuar Musa announced that Popov had declined the contract extension for the 2017 season.
-Popov cited personal reasons for his decision.
+On 23 October 2016, it was announced that Popov had declined the contract extension for the 2017 season, citing personal reasons.
 During Popov's tenure, Kelantan won eight, drew six, and lost five matches in all competitions.
 The team finished fourth in the league.